Key Absentee Voting Dates & Deadlines

 In-person early voting begins 45 days prior to each primary and general election.
 No appointment is needed.

-For the June 21 Democratic Party Primary Election, In Person voting will begin on Friday, May 6 at the Office of Voter Registration & Elections.
+For the November 8 General Election, In Person voting will begin on Friday, September 23 at the Office of Voter Registration & Elections.

 Monday - Friday 8 am - 5 pm